MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 3. In the **Environments** section on the top-right, ensure that the environment you are logged into is selected.
     - To view your environment name, navigate to your environment, select the profile icon and copy the environment name from top-left of the dialog that appears.
 4. Now use the left navigation pane, to select **Dataflows**.
 If this is not directly visible, then select **More** and then Dataflows.
 5. Select the **My Dataflows** tab, this should display a list of 4 dataflows.
+These 4 dataflows are:
+    - _"1.
+Resource Recommendation - Daily KPE"_
+    - _"2.
+Resource Recommendation - Weekly Scoring Indexing"_
+    - _"3.
+Resource Recommendation - Weekly Add Time Summary"_
+    - _"4.
+Resource Recommendation - Weekly Update Time Summary"_

 >[!NOTE]
 > Each Dataflow has a number as prefix, this is to indicate the order in which they need to be activated.
 Please ensure that they are **activated in this order** only.

 ## Steps to activate a dataflow